soz-live/soz-live.github.io/docs.md

 ## Resources

 - [Classes](classes.html) - a hierarchial list of classes in the project.
+- [Prefixes](prefixes.html) - a list of class prefixes used within the project.
+- [Categories](categories.html) - a hierarchial list of categories used within the project.
 - [Glossary](glossary.html) - a list of terms used within the project.